Jaimecclin/cvs-pluging-vscode-ext/README.md

 # cvs-plugin

 CVS is an old but powerful version control software.
-Honestly, it'b a bit out-of-date and young people are not quite familiar with it.
-If you're such a unfortunate guy and you have to use it in your working environment, this extension will have your back.
+Honestly, it's a bit out-of-date and young people are not quite familiar with it.
+If you're such an unfortunate guy and you have to use it in your working environment, this extension will have your back.
 You can easily acquire `Visual Studio Code` style `diff` instead of incomprehensible `CVS diff`.
 Hope you like it!

 **Important**

 This extension supports **multi-root** workspaces.
-Please open your each CVS repository at the top of workspace, like this
+Please open each CVS repository at the top of the workspace, like this

 ![file-hierachy](/resources/readme/file-hierachy.png "Folder structure")